 Limited Risk: This category falls into AI systems having specific transparency requirements.
 For example, the users using chatbots should be aware that they are interacting with a machine so they can make an informed decision to continue or not.

-Minimal or No Risk: Vast majority of AI systems currently being used in the EU fall under the scope of this category such as AI-enabled video games or spam filters.
+Minimal or No Risk: The vast majority of AI systems currently being used in the EU fall under the scope of this category such as AI-enabled video games or spam filters.

 Upon release of AI systems on the market, the authorities are liable for market surveillance, the users have ensured the human monitoring and the providers also have a post-market monitoring system in place.
 Both providers and users shall report severe incidents and malfunctioning.